-Tokenization can be used to tokenize individually identifiable health information, which is a subset of protected health information, and includes demographic information collected from individuals.
-This information can include details such as social security number, patient number, and medical images.
-It can also include non-health data such as IP addresses and postal codes.
-In some cases, tokenization can be used to tokenize the entire data set.
-However, unlike credit card financial information, EPHI is very complex and includes many deviations across disparate systems.
-A risk assessment must be conducted to ensure proper tokenization of the data for valid deidentification.
+TokenEx can tokenize, and thus de-identify, individually identifiable health information–a subset of protected health information—that includes demographic information collected from individuals, such as social security number, patient number, and medical images, as well as non-health data such as IP addresses and postal codes.
+In some cases, tokenization can be used to tokenize and de-identify the entire data set.
+Unlike payment card and financial information, ePHI is very complex and includes many deviations across disparate systems.
+TokenEx helps solve this dilemma by being able to tokenize any data set using consistent schemas to protect data integrity.

 In today’s diverse healthcare environments, it is common to encounter systems that cannot be adequately protected with preventative security controls.
 It may be legacy medical equipment that requires Windows XP to function or a vendor-managed system that for technical reasons is required to be configured in an insecure manner.
 Lacking the ability to apply basic security hardening configurations to these systems, healthcare organizations are relying more on system isolation controls to limit the damage of a breach of these highly vulnerable systems.
 Tokenization of data stored on these highly vulnerable systems can be a Covered Entity’s saving grace, protecting the organization of risk that these systems pose if breached.
 A compromise of these systems will only expose the tokenized data to an attacker and not the underlying ePHI.